How to Generate Real Estate Leads From Estate Sales (2026): The System That Actually Wins Listings

 Leading with a listing pitch

-"I'd love to list your home" in the first contact gets you screened out.
-Lead with help and timeline guidance; the listing follows trust.
+Begging to list the home in your first contact gets you screened out.
+Lead with help and timeline guidance, and the listing follows trust.

 Quitting after one touch

-Most estate leads take three-plus months to convert.
-One unanswered call isn't a rejection — it's the warm-up.
+Most estate leads take three or more months to convert.
+One unanswered call isn't a rejection, it's the warm-up.

 Not tracking the source

-Without source tagging you can't tell which liquidator or attorney is producing.
-You'll cut the relationship that's actually working.
+Without source tagging you can't tell which liquidator or attorney is producing, and you'll cut the relationship that is actually working.

 Skipping the Do Not Call scrub